naveenv27/AssignmentDeadlineTexts/README.md

 #c.
 I can set reminders on Brightspace, I don’t really need this service to do that

 #Question 10:
-#a.
+a.
 Would want to be able to remove assignments, and have the ability to distribute grades to students
-#b.
+b.
 If a prof wants to send out a reminder or announcement it could be kind of like the Alert VU thing where you can reply yes or no if you’ve seen the message.
-#c.
+c.
 The ability to remove assignments or just send out the latest announcements that students can receive over texts would also be nice.

+#Requirements:

+## Objectives:
+1. Make assignment deadlines easily available to students.
+2. Students should be able to clearly see the deadline of the next assignment plus a short description of the assignment.
+3. Teachers should be able to update the upcoming assignment's deadline and description
+4. Application should be setup so that future functionality can be easily added

+## Functionality:
+1. Need to make sure data send by teacher is